Q. What route options are there?

 Q. Are all rides timed?

-A. This year we will be offering timing for riders in the 50 and 100 mile rides.
-The timing for these rides will be for the time trial segment and the KOM/QOM segment.
+A. Timing is available for riders on the 50 and 100 mile rides.
+The timing for these routes will be for the time trial segment and the KOM/QOM segment.
 Timing is provided as a fun way to challenge yourself as a rider by comparing your times from year to year.

 Q. What is a Time Trial?

 A. A Time Trial on both the 50 and 100 mile routes is a segment where riders will be timed.
 This segment is on the SART (Santa Ana River Trail) at mile 24 and is 5 miles long.
 Timing will be measured by timing towers.
 Each rider will have a chip in their number placard that will be read by the towers.
 The rider does not need to do anything but ride!
-Times will be available at the finish line.
+Times will be available to view on the big screen at the finish line.

 Q. What is a KOM/QOM?

 A. King/Queen of the Mountain is the title given to the best climber (for both men and women) for the 50 and 100 mile rides.
 Times will be posted after the event and the KOM/QOM winners will be announced at the end of the ride at the finish line.

 Q. Where can I find results for the Half-Century and Century?

 A. Results for the Time Trial and KOM/QOM can be found here.